KaratziasK/File-Reading-Performance-Comparison/README.md

 This project compares the performance of two methods for reading files in C: using the standard library function `fread` and using the system call `read`.
 The code is designed to read a file in two different ways: sequentially or interleaved, based on the user's input.

+**NOTE:**This project was part of a university course on Operating Systems, and the performance of each method was measured using files of different sizes (1 KB and 100 MB).
+The results were documented in a PDF report.

 ## Table of Contents
 - Overview
 - Files